samuelOsarfo/hdjmtTest/README.md

   `-0.5127127, 0.6597036, 0.6756640, 0.5235137, 0.9305369, -0.9827865, -0.8941141, -0.9230220`
   with the rest being zeros.
 - `beta_vec`: A parameter vector of length 200 that relates the mediators to the outcome variable.
-The first 12 values are `-0.8033093, 0.9360975, 0.8185305, -0.7951502, -0.8783739, 0.8940459, -0.6911509, -0.8524771, -0.6812097, -0.8285034, -0.5986530, -0.9639383`
+  `-0.8033093, 0.9360975, 0.8185305, -0.7951502, -0.8783739, 0.8940459, -0.6911509, -0.8524771, -0.6812097, -0.8285034, -0.5986530, -0.9639383`
   with the rest being zeros.
+-

 # How to install package from github